ed-commits/Cheddar-Quiz-System/DESIGN.md

 * (Quiz option) Timed quiz.
 * Questions can come in groups.
 * Multiple choice answers can be sourced from the question group.
+* Hints - click to get a hint, hint shown on wrong answer.

 ## Quiz creation functionality